 The on-site interview is encouraged.
 Applicants will be notified if they are invited to interview by December 15th.
 Interviews will be held late in December or in January.
-Interviews last about five hours, and typically include a tour, a meeting with the all of the faculty, individual interviews, and time with current residents.
+Interviews last about five hours, and typically include a tour, a meeting with the faculty, individual interviews, and time with current interns.

-Deadline: All application materials must be available for review via the on-line APPIC system by November 1, 2018.
+Deadline: All application materials must be available for review via the on-line APPIC system by November 1, 2019.

-Non-HRSA psychology interns at DHMC are full-time employees, while HRSA track interns are paid through stipend.
-For all positions, working at DHMC is contingent upon the applicant satisfying certain other eligibility requirements.
+As noted, psychology interns at Denver Health are full-time employees.
+As with all Denver Health employees, being hired is contingent upon the applicant satisfying certain other eligibility requirements.
 These include a recent/current TB test, a physical exam, and current immunizations (these are usually done at Denver Health).
-Denver Health also completes a consumer background and criminal investigative report.
+Denver Health also completes a consumer background, child abuse database and criminal investigative report.
 Each applicant needs to be aware of these policies and procedures prior to submitting an application to us.
 Once matched with us, you will be asked to satisfy these and any remaining eligibility requirements and complete the hiring process.
 If you "fail" the consumer or criminal investigative background check, or fail the TB test, physical exam, or immunizations, you may not be permitted to do your internship with us, even though matched to our program, and might also therefore be excluded from the possibility of going elsewhere for the year.

-In addition, any misrepresentation, misstatement, omission or distortion about your credentials, readiness for internship, professional competence, character, legal, or ethical history may be cause for immediate de-selection, dismissal or termination from this program.
+In addition, any misrepresentation, misstatement, omission or distortion about your credentials, readiness for internship, professional competence, character, legal, or ethical history may be cause for immediate de-selection, dismissal, or termination from this program.

-Consistent with Denver Health and Hospital Authority (DHHA; PolicyStat ID: 2120619) it is the policy of the Denver Health Doctoral Psychology Internship Program to provide equal treatment and equal employment opportunities to all applicants and employees with respect to any employment decision, including recruiting, hiring, transfers, layoffs, termination, discipline, testing, training, promotion, job assignment, compensation, fringe benefits, retirement plans, and all other terms and conditions of employment.
+Consistent with Denver Health and Hospital Authority (DHHA; Equal Employment Opportunity, PolicyStat ID: 5018837) it is the policy of the Denver Health Doctoral Psychology Internship Program to provide equal treatment and equal employment opportunities to all applicants and employees with respect to any employment decision, including recruiting, hiring, transfers, layoffs, termination, discipline, testing, training, promotion, job assignment, compensation, fringe benefits, retirement plans, and all other terms and conditions of employment.
 We maintain a work environment free of unlawful discrimination, harassment, and retaliation.
 All employment decisions are based upon organizational needs, job requirements and individual qualifications without regard to age, race, color, national origin, genetic information, religion, sex, pregnancy, disability, sexual orientation, gender identity, transgender status, gender expression, marital status, or veteran status and any other basis protected under Federal, State or local law (collectively "protected status").
 In accordance with Federal, State and local law, our program will make good faith efforts to recruit, hire, retain, and advance in employment qualified minorities, women, individuals with disabilities and protected veterans.

-DENVER HEALTH RESIDENTS 2009-2018
+DENVER HEALTH RESIDENTS 2009-2020